Meet the Counselor

 In my mind it would not.
 I have found that we are more connected to the world around us—and to the universal consciousness—than we’ve been led to believe.
 The human mind is an incredible tool.
 Our thoughts, our beliefs, our will, our actions, and our emotional energy are powerful tools that we must reclaim.

 I felt driven to combine ancient practices with modern understanding, and to use all of the tools within my reach to help and heal others.
 This inspired me to pursue a graduate degree through Capella University, where I earned a master’s in Mental Health Counseling in 2019.
 I was drawn to the Person-Centered approach which is founded in the principles of genuineness, empathy, and unconditional positive regard for clients.
-However, I initially struggled to find evidence of shamanic techniques in modern practice—that is, until I looked more deeply into the teachings of Carl Jung.
+I initially struggled to find evidence of shamanic techniques in modern practice—that is, until I looked more deeply into the teachings of Carl Jung.

 One of the earliest theoriests in psychotherapy, Jung studied the unconscious mind, and claimed that it speaks to us through symbols and metaphor.
-He worked with concepts such as archetypes, including “the shadow,” the numinous (or sacred), and synchronisity, documenting these often in his practice.
+He worked with concepts such as archetypes, including “the shadow,” the numinous (or sacred), and synchronisity, documenting these in his practice.
 Jung was reported to be very close to nature, spending hours and days in quiet reflection.
 Indeed, he was sometimes called a shaman by those who knew him well.
-I consider shamanism to be both predecessor and counterpart to Jungian analysis, which is taught in higher learnng institutes across the world.
+I consider shamanism to be both predecessor and counterpart to Jungian analysis, which is taught in higher learning institutes across the world.

 “Each of us has a unique part to play in the healing of the world.”